Local council requirements for school property projects

 - a code compliance certificate

-- approval to build over 2 sections.
+- approval to build over two sections.

-After the board has approved the project designs, apply to the local council for building consent.
+When building work could affect the environment, the project may need an outline plan of works or a resource consent under the Resource Management Act 1991.
+After the Board has approved the project designs, apply to the local council for any relevant consents.
 Any processing fees are part of the project budget.

 Regional plan resource consents

 The regional council includes in its regional plan the rules for what is permitted and what requires resource consent for activities including: